On a Mac

 Can NCSS or PASS Software be run on a Mac?

-Parallels Desktop and VMWare Fusion
+Parallels Desktop

 Apple Boot Camp

-Apple Boot Camp differs from Parallels Desktop and VMWare Fusion in that Windows and OS X are not run side-by-side, but instead gives the option of booting up the Mac using either Windows or OS X. Boot Camp is a built-in utility in all new Macs.
+Apple Boot Camp differs from Parallels Desktop in that Windows and macOS are not run side-by-side, but instead gives the option of booting up the Mac using either Windows or macOS.
+This functionality can only be used on Macs with Intel processors.
+Macs stopped using Intel processors around 2020.
 There is no additional cost for Apple Boot Camp, but you must have a Windows license.
-As with Parallels Desktop and VMWare Fusion, any Windows application (not just NCSS or PASS) can be run on your Mac.
+As with Parallels Desktop, any Windows application (not just NCSS or PASS) can be run on your Mac when you start up in Windows.

 I have used several statistics tools, but NCSS is the best statistics tool.
 It is easy to use because the interface and menu are easy to be used.
 And NCSS is very useful to support an analysis [in] data research.